 All the gear

 Another benefit, or incentive, if you prefer, is to provide employees with clothing and equipment for those gym sessions.
 Again, there is a marketing opportunity to be had here if you get corporate logos subtly incorporated.
-It makes sense to explore the latest copper wear products, which provide optimum comfort and support.
+It makes sense to explore the latest golf bucket hats, which provide optimum comfort and support.

 Meetings on the go

 Facebook founder Mark Zuckerberg is famous for his “walking meetings” where he prefers one on ones to take place on the move.
 He says it helps him stay both focused and active.
 The idea is a compelling one, and surely beats staring at an employee or co-worker across a desk, with the laptop screen trying to catch your eye.
 It brings new meaning to the phrase “thinking on your feet.”
 Probably not such a practical idea for a board meeting with a dozen attendees, though.

 Team building activities